 - in the highest // on earth

 But there is more.
 Because of this event and because of God’s glory there will be peace for men (and women) on earth.
-Peace between mankind and God, no longer any estrangement because He has sent His son who will pay the price to redeem us.
-Peace also in the truest sense of the Hebrew word (Shalom) which conveys the inner harmony that comes to a soul that is reunited with its creator and is functioning fully as He meant it.
+Peace between mankind and God, no longer any estrangement because He has sent His son to pay the price to redeem us.
+Peace also in the truest sense of the Hebrew word (Shalom) which conveys the inner harmony that comes to a soul that is reunited with its Creator and is functioning fully as He meant.
 The harmony of the state of being that is generated when we are at “peace with God”.
 Fully accepted in Him.

 There in addition to all these balanced elements there is one segment that sticks out like a sore thumb and attracts attention because of that and because it doesn’t fit the symmetry of it all.
 Namely to men “WITH WHOM GOD IS PLEASED”.
 Does this cause you to remember a portion of the Old Testament?
 How do we please God?

 “He has shown you, Oh man, what is good, and what the LORD requires of you: to do what is right, to love mercy, and to walk humbly with your God.”Micah 6:8

 The Law and the Prophets have taught this model but now the Son of God // Son of Man comes to demonstrate it, even by the humility of His birth.
 This comes to people with whom God is pleased.
 Those who are in right standing with Him and know His peace.
 Although it results in “good will” of man; good will among mankind, it is not contingent on that.
 Right standing with God results in good will among men.

 Now that is good news and something to sing about.
 Better still if the angels descend and help us in the song.
 Imagine what His second coming will be like if the first one produced such an angelic concert.
 And we will be there for that coming concert!

 We are in church not just to sing worship songs; we are in church TO BE A worship song … to God!Anon